-In a new ongoing project, Auto Italia is inviting artists to produce work for the façade of the building, translating their practice to tackle the scale, limitations and site.
+In a new, ongoing project, Auto Italia is inviting artists to produce work for the façade of the building, translating their practice to tackle the scale, limitations and site.
 This will change or accumulate every month in parallel to the established programme.

-For the third instalment in this series of external exhibitions, Justin Jaeckle will respond to the building with a series of gestures both practical and ephemeral.
+For the third instalment in this series of external exhibitions, Justin Jaeckle responds to the building with a series of gestures, both practical and ephemeral.
 Justin Jaeckle’s work is rich in mistranslations and the semiotics of surface.
 It frequently privileges alternative possibilities and creative misunderstandings whilst revelling in the space between art and design / function and futility / restraint and ADHD.
 Past work has seen Mies van der Rohe’s Barcelona Pavilion re-scaled as a possible public seating solution; the internet published as a tabloid newspaper; and a prototype for a disco dance-floor modelled on Mondrian’s Fox Trot B.

-For Untitled (some kind of a bench mark), a sparse play of lighting, sheen and surfaces creates a new topology for Auto Italia’s façade and forecourt, and introduces a hint of mild spectacle to the former auto-garage.
-Functional sculptural interventions extend the buildings reach onto the street in a play of reflections and pools of colour, whilst a mixture of permanent and temporary additions to the structure offer places to rest and materiality to behold.
+For Untitled (Some Kind of A Bench Mark), a sparse play of lighting, sheen and surfaces creates a new topology for Auto Italia’s façade and forecourt, and introduces a hint of mild spectacle to the former auto garage.
+Functional, sculptural interventions extend the buildings reach onto the street in a play of reflections and pools of colour, whilst a mixture of permanent and temporary additions to the structure offer places to rest and materiality to behold.